 A personal statement, resume and one letter of recommendation are required.
 You must also participate in the Credential Assembly Service (CAS) and be registered with CAS during the application year.
-You must apply online, and there is a $75 application fee (fee waived for new fall 2014 JD applicants.
+You must apply online, and there is a $75 application fee (fee will be waived for all fall 2015 first-time applicants).

 One letter of recommendation is required; two letters of recommendation are strongly encouraged.
 To include letters of recommendation, you must use the LSAC Letter of Recommendation Service.
 In lieu of additional letters of recommendation, or in addition to, you may utilize the LSAC Online Evaluation Service.
 Letters of recommendation and/or evaluations must be submitted through the LSAC Credential Assembly Service.